mitulgolakiya/laravel5-api-generator/README.md

 4. Enter the fields with options

-5. You are ready to go.
+5. And You are ready to go. :)

 Screen shots